-Section 42(2) of the CJA 2010 requires firms to make an STR ... "as soon as practicable ... "
+Section 42(2) of the CJA 2010 requires Firms to make an STR ... "as soon as practicable..."

-As soon as practicable means when the firm suspects or has reasonable grounds to suspect money laundering or terrorist financing before the execution of a transaction or at the same time as the execution of a transaction.
-In such cases, the firm should immediately file an STR.
+'As soon as practicable' means when the Firm acquires that knowledge, forms a suspicion, or acquires those reasonable grounds to suspect money laundering or terrorist financing.
+This may be before the execution of a transaction, or at the same time as the execution of a transaction, or after a transaction has occurred, depending on the nature of the knowledge, suspicion or reasonable grounds.
+In all cases, the Firm should immediately file an STR once a determination of knowledge, a suspicion or reasonable grounds to suspect, money laundering or terrorist financing, has been made.

-The firm may need to conduct further analysis and assessment in order to make its determination.
-Any such analysis and assessment should be conducted without delay, however as soon as the firm has established a suspicion or reasonable grounds, it should immediately file an STR.
+The Firm may need to conduct further analysis and assessment in order to make its determination.
+Any such analysis and assessment should be conducted without delay, however as soon as the Firm has established knowledge, a suspicion or reasonable grounds to suspect, it should immediately file an STR.